-The World Innovation Summit for Health (WISH), an initiative of Qatar Foundation (QF), has convened a team of global mental health experts to prepare a special report on anxiety and depression, to be presented at WISH 2018, in Doha on November 13-14.
+The World Innovation Summit for Health (WISH), an initiative of Qatar Foundation (QF), has convened a team of global experts to prepare a special report on healthcare in conflict settings, to be presented at WISH 2018, in Doha, on November 13-14.

-On Monday, April 16, Dr Mohammed Ghaly from the Research Centre for Islamic Legislature and Ethics will present a public lecture on Islamic ethics and palliative care at the Investcorp Lecture Theatre, St Antony’s College, University of Oxford.
+The third event is a public lecture by Dr. Mohammed Ghaly on Islamic ethics and palliative care at the Investcorp Lecture Theatre, St Antony’s College, University of Oxford.

 To read more, please click here